 The quality of your calories also matters.
 Protein is found in a number of foods, both nutritious and “less healthy” options.
-Diets loaded with high-fat animal foods (like processed red meat and cheese), might be high protein, but they can also pack large amounts of saturated fat that may contribute to increased risk factors for heart disease.
+Diets loaded with high-fat animal foods (like processed red meat and cheese), might be high in protein, but they can also pack large amounts of saturated fat that may contribute to increased risk factors for heart disease.

-If you are looking to increase your intake, opt for quality high protein foods that improve your nutrition overall.
+If you are looking to increase your intake, opt for quality high-protein foods that improve your nutrition overall.